Frequently Asked Questions

 The West Virginia Department of Health and Human Resources has approved a number of qualifying conditions that will allow patients to access medical marijuana in West Virginia.
 If you’ve been diagnosed, or even think you could be experiencing one of these conditions, it pays to schedule a consultation with a doctor who will evaluate your medical history and provide guidance on how medical marijuana can enhance your life.

-A West Virginia Marijuana Card shows that you have been approved by a licensed West Virginia physician and added to the West Virginia medical marijuana registry.
-With this card, you can:
+A West Virginia Medical Marijuana Card shows that a licensed physician has approved you and added you to the state's medical marijuana registry.
+With this card, you can legally purchase, possess, and use marijuana products in West Virginia.
+It's your gateway to the relief you need!

 To obtain your West Virginia marijuana card, you need to have a West Virginia doctor confirm that you suffer from one or more of the qualifying conditions and recommend medical marijuana to you.
 Our staff at West Virginia Marijuana Card is here to simplify the process, connecting you with a certified doctor and helping you every step of the way!